innobead/huber/README.md

 ### Installing the development version

-For Linux or Mac users, follow below steps to prepare the environment.
+Linux and macOS users can follow the steps below to prepare the environment:

 ```console
 # Setup development environment